 Having your HVAC tech say, “Well, it looks like we need to replace the evaporator coil,” might sound scary.
 But if your system is still under warranty from the manufacturer – and most systems are warrantied for 10 years! – you might get a new coil for free.

-At PV, we mostly install Trane HVAC systems.
+At PV Heating & Air, we mostly install Trane HVAC systems.
 In the rare case when one of these systems becomes afflicted with Dirty Sock Syndrome, Trane sends a new coil coated with black epoxy.
-Because of the coating, less dirt, dust, and organic material builds up on the coil in the first place, leaving fewer opportunities for microbial growth.
+Because of the coating, less dirt, dust, and organic material build up on the coil in the first place, leaving fewer opportunities for microbial growth.

-Oh, and if we installed your HVAC system, our labor warranty will cover installation of the new coil.
+Oh, and if we installed your HVAC system, our labor warranty will cover the installation of the new coil.
 Bam!
-You just got a free evaporator coil, free installation and (probably) “cured” your home’s Dirty Sock Syndrome.
+You just got a free evaporator coil, free installation, and (probably) “cured” your home’s Dirty Sock Syndrome.

 Nice clean coil?
 Check.
 Now stop the smell from coming back.